ClementBM/clementbm.github.io/_posts/2023-01-06-residual-errors-electricity-consumption.md

 ![Beetroots illustration](/assets/2023-01-06/beetroot-gee78938b9_1280.jpg)

 In this post I will test the estimated noise sequence from the difference between the forecast and the actual time series.
 Taking the 2020's electricity consumption in France and comparing it to the forecasts.
-First I'll test the raw residuals coming from the difference between the forecast and the consumption.
+First I'm going to test the raw residuals coming from the difference between the forecast and the consumption.
 In a second part I'll fit a SARIMA model to the preceding residuals to further perform the same tests and compare them.

 **Table of contents**
 - [Electric energy consumption in France](#electric-energy-consumption-in-france)